 The measurement of financial liabilities depends on their classification, as described below:

-• Financial liabilities at fair value through profit or loss (FTVPL)
+Financial liabilities at fair value through profit or loss (FVTPL)

-Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.
+loss.
 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
 This category also includes derivative financial instruments entered into by the Company that are not designated as hedging instruments in hedge relationships as defined by Ind AS 109.
 Separated embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments.

 Gains or losses on liabilities held for trading are recognised in the statement of profit and loss.

 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
-For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risk are recognised in OCI.
+For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risk are recognized in OCI.
 These gains/losses are not subsequently transferred to statement of profit and loss.
 However, the Company may transfer the cumulative gain or loss within equity.
 All other changes in fair value of such liability are recognised in the statement of profit and loss.
 The Company has not designated any financial liability at fair value through profit or loss.

 Further, the provisionally priced trade payables are marked to market using the relevant forward prices for the future period specified in the contract and is adjusted in costs.

-• Financial liabilities at amortised cost (Loans, Borrowings and Trade and Other payables)
+Financial liabilities at amortised cost (Loans, Borrowings and Trade and Other payables)

 After initial recognition, interest-bearing loans, borrowings and trade and other payables are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in the statement of profit and loss when the liabilities are derecognised as well as through the EIR amortisation process.

-(iv) Financial liabilities - Derecognition
+(v) Financial liabilities - Derecognition

 A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
-When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
-When a new financial liability is recognised in place of an existing one, the difference in the respective carrying amounts is recognised in the statement of profit and loss.
+When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability

-(v) Equity instruments
+(vi) Equity instruments

 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
-Equity instruments issued by the Company are recognised at the proceeds received, net of direct issue costs.

 The Company recognises a liability to pay dividend to equity holders of the Company when the distribution is authorised, and the distribution is no longer at the discretion of the Company.
 As per the corporate laws in India, a distribution with respect to interim dividend is authorised when it is approved by the board of directors of the Company and final dividend is authorised when it is approved by the shareholders.
 A corresponding amount is recognised directly in equity.